oktospeaker/ansible-tftp/README.md

 ### How to use
     - installation: just start the role
-    - uninstallation: add --extra-vars "uninstall_service=true"
+    - uninstallation: add --extra-vars "uninstall_service=true" (WARNING: It doesn't delete directory /var/docker/tftpboot on host!!)